TUDelftNAS/Delftvisor/design/design.md

 Since this affects all packet handling on the switch which may be used by multiple slices is it not sensible to actually pass this on.

 ### PacketOut
-Pick a physical switch this is going to be sent to, if there is an output action sent it to the switch that has the relevant port on it.
+Pick a physical switch this is going to be send to, if there is an output action send it to the switch that has the relevant port on it.
 If there is no output action pick a random switch, if there are multiple just use the first one.

 The fields to be rewritten are the buffer-id, in-port and the actions (output, group, meter).